"It's not an easy decision, Commander, but it's one you'll have to make."

 Silicon-Based Life: Stated to be something like a symbiosis between two species: one organic and one inorganic.

 Transforming Mecha: They can transform between a nigh-invulnerable but unarmed disc form and a vulnerable but heavily-armed floating insect-bot form.
+If they take a hit while in attack form, they instantly flip back to disc form.

 Small hovering drones, these accompany and provide support to the invaders' mechanical assets.
 Though their primary function is to repair, they also bear small energy weapons for self-defense and a self-destruct system to prevent capture.